ClaudioBorges/Master/PEL202/QLearning/README.md

 ```
 which is the optimal action policy and state-value

+The Optimal policy PI is an array of length 6.
+Each position contains the next optimal position.
+The 0 represents that  there is no next position.

 ### Exercise
 - Implemente o Q-learning para resolver o problema do mundo de grades.
 - 3 x 2